Have you ever tried to visit a web page that took longer than five seconds to load so you've abandoned ship?

 Here’s how it works: your website lives on a server and when a user types in your url (or web address) that user's computer is asking your server for the files over the internet.
 But, if it has a lot of stuff to ask for, it’ll have a lot to load which will only increase how long your visitor has to wait.

 If you are using third party resources – for instance, embedded YouTube videos or an API – your visitor will have to wait for these to load too.
 So, if you have a web page that loads text from your server, images from another server, and YouTube videos as well, it would have to go to three individual servers to load your website content – which could be slow.

 To resolve this it’s best to load as much as you can from your own server and reduce the number of files by merging them together by using dedicated plugins.
 Need help with this?
 Get in touch with the FINALLY developer team.

 Ok great, but how do I know if my website is slow?

-In summary: why is my website slow?
+In summary: why are my web pages slow?